Moroccan Vegetable Chicken Tagine

-Take a trip to Morocco with this exotic and rich dish.
-A tagine is a North African slow-cooked stew that is named after the pot in which it is cooked.—Taste of Home Test Kitchen
+Take a trip to Morocco with this rich, exotic dish.
+A tagine is a North African slow-cooked stew named after the pot it’s cooked in.—Taste of Home Test Kitchen

 - 1 medium butternut squash (about 3 pounds), peeled and cut into 1-inch cubes